Using tech-aware audit function to ensure compliance and accuracy

 First, audit functions must move away from time-consuming manual approaches to SOX compliance and controls testing and toward automated monitoring.
 But research shows that’s not easy.
 A Protiviti survey of over 1,100 audit executives found that the hours devoted to SOX compliance in 2017 increased by more than 10%.

 Part of that is due to specific financial reporting challenges, like the accounting standard for revenue recognition.
-Another factor is organisational complexities like merger integration or outsourced business processes.
-Audit firms, under pressure to be more sceptical and demand more data, are another cause.
+Another factor is organizational complexities like merger integration or outsourced business processes.
+Audit firms are under pressure to be more skeptical and demand more data, which is another cause.

-The necessary technologies, RPA, advanced analytics, data visualisations, and machine learning aren’t secrets.
+The necessary technologies, RPA, advanced analytics, data visualizations, and machine learning aren’t secrets.
 But they are still relatively low on the adoption curve.
-In the Protiviti survey, 11% of respondents use RPA, 8% use advanced analytics and visualisation, and only 2% have implemented machine learning.
+In the Protiviti survey, 11% of respondents use RPA, 8% use advanced analytics and visualization, and only 2% have implemented machine learning.

 That means there is tremendous future potential for internal audit functions to transform their risk assurance capabilities.
 But, yes, we still have lots of groundwork to do today to build the foundation.